-- 11.1 Fees will be levied as follows: - Successful subscription orders
+11.1 Fees will be levied as follows:

-0.06% of capacity matched

-• Successful tender orders

-0.06% of capacity matched
+• Successful subscription orders 0.06% of capacity matched • Successful tender orders 0.06% of capacity

-11.2 The statement and settlement days are set out in an annual document issued by the Lloyd's Auction Team ahead of the start of the auctions.
+- 11.2 The statement and settlement days are set out in the summary of auction dates.
 On the statement day the Auction Office will provide each Issuer with a detailed statement setting out the net amount payable or receivable in respect of the orders submitted.
 The statement will contain the order numbers, the syndicate numbers and the capacity allocated, the premiums or tender premiums payable/receivable and the Lloyd's fees.
-If the net amount is a deficit the Issuer will also be sent an invoice.
-All amounts are expressed exclusive of any applicable VAT

-- 11.3 Settlement of amounts due in respect of fees and premiums payable/receivable will be the sole responsibility of the Issuer.
+If the net amount is a deficit the Issuer will also be sent an invoice. - 11.3 Settlement of amounts due in respect of fees and premiums payable/receivable will be the sole responsibility of the Issuer.
 Each Issuer will therefore need to ensure that it has the necessary systems in place to record which members have placed orders and the relevant details of those orders.
 Similarly, Issuers will need to develop their own systems for collecting monies required to cover fees and premiums payable.
 Monies must be held in a client account dedicated to holding auction monies.
-The distribution and collection of monies for this purpose should be reviewed by the Issuer's auditors. - 11.4 If amounts due to Lloyd's are not fully paid by the due date, payment to Issuers who are owed monies will be reduced pro rata.
+The distribution and collection of monies for this purpose should be reviewed by the Issuer's auditors.

+- 11.4 If amounts due to Lloyd's are not fully paid by the due date, payment to Issuers who are owed monies will be reduced pro rata.
 Names of defaulters will be published.
 The defaulters will be pursued (and liable to pay interest at 3% above the base rate of National Westminster Bank plc) and a further settlement in respect of monies subsequently collected will follow.
 Any delay in payment by an Issuer could result in a delay in settlement to all Issuers. - 11.5 If an Issuer fails to settle he will not be permitted to enter any further orders until he has made due payment in respect of previous auctions. - 11.6 Issuers are reminded that, broadly, all monies payable or becoming payable to a participant are assets of the premiums trust fund.
 As such, they can only be released to a member in accordance with the release mechanisms in the premiums trust deed.
 For practical purposes therefore a member will only be entitled to receive his auction proceeds if he has assets at Lloyd's sufficient in value under the PTD release of funds requirements to enable the auction proceeds to be released to him.
 The rules for MAPA auction proceeds are slightly different in that, broadly, amounts due to a member in respect of the sale of capacity within that MAPA can be released for the acquisition of other capacity within the same MAPA.